Sloan Puffer Coat

 Most of our fit questions are about our Fine Tailoring Collection, specifically the Mod Suit.

 - For pants, a long-enough inseam is the most important thing.

 - For blazers and full Mod Suits, you’ll want to pay attention to chest measurements and shoulder measurements

 - Don’t order a size bigger unless you really need to

-NEW to the collection this season, the Sloan Puffer Coat features a diamond pattern of quilted insulation for extra soft warmth.
-Removable fur trims are featured on all three colors.
+The Sloan Puffer Coat features a diamond pattern of quilted insulation for extra soft warmth.
+Removable fur trims are featured in all three colors.
 Built for warmth with DuPont Sorona renewable sourced insulation.
 Sorona fabric retains its shape and design throughout the day and wear after wear and wash after wash.